Ruwett/hello-world/README.md

 # hello-world

-I like to learn new things and I have fun doing it!
+I like to learn many new things and I have fun doing it!